xwenn/Project8_TrainlyIO/README.md

       You wil see a set of options in the Student Menu.

       (1) Enter 1 if you want to have the information about the courses you are interested in or you have paid for.

       You will see the information about the courses you have completed, are enrolling and are interested in, including the course name, Id, primary topic, secondary topic and course rating.

-      (2) Enter 2 if you want to search the courses within a keyword.

-      You will be asked to enter the keyword you want to search.

-            For example, "java" is what you are interested in.
-Then just type "java".

-            You will see all the courses has the keyword "java", including the course name, instructor offering the course, the course rating and total number of course materials.

-            However, if there is no course with the keyword you enter, it will show “Search returned empty” and return to the student  menu.

-      (1) Enter 1 if you want to have the information about the courses you are interested in or you have paid for.

-      You will see the information about the courses you have completed, are enrolling and are interested in, including the course name, Id, primary topic, secondary topic and course rating.